trimstray/mkchain/README.md

 ## Description

 Is an open source tool to help you build a valid SSL certificate chain.
 Also can help you fix the incomplete chain and download all missing CA certificates.
-You can also download all certificates from remote domain and check chain-of-trust.
+You can also download all certificates from remote server and [get your certificate chain right](https://medium.com/@superseb/get-your-certificate-chain-right-4b117a9c0fce).

 ## How To Use